arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/datasheet/datasheet.md

   - Integrated ESD protection
   - A 500mA PTC resettable fuse protects the 24V output pin.

 ### I2C
   - Grove connector
   - 10kΩ pull-ups on board

 ### Ethernet
   - On board transformer
   - 10/100 Ethernet physical interface is directly connected to the internal Ethernet MAC and provides full duplex communication with automatic MDIX support.
-  - The Wake On Lan functionality allows reducing power consumption when in sleep mode.
+  - The Wake On Lan functionality allows the reduction of power consumption when the board is in sleep mode.

-### USB A Full Speed USB
-  - Portenta High Speed USB Phy is connected to the USB A connector
+### USB A Full Speed USB Portenta High-Speed USB Phy is connected to the USB A connector
   - Transfer rates of up to 480 Mbps.
   - It can be used both as a host and as a device.
   *ESD protection

-### Half Speed Micro USB
-  - Portenta half speed USB is connected to the micro USB connector.
+### Half Speed Micro USB Portenta half-speed USB is connected to the micro USB connector.
-  - Useful to program portenta via a micro usb cable
+  - Useful to program Portenta via a micro-usb cable.
-  - It can be use to power Portenta while the 24V power supply is off.
+  - It can be used to power Portenta while the 24V power supply is off.
   *ESD protection

 ### RTC
-The on board real time clock/calendar is the PCF8563T/F4,118 which clock is provided by a dedicated external crystal oscillator.
+The on-board real-time clock/calendar is the PCF8563T/F4,118 which clock is provided by a dedicated external crystal oscillator.

   - A 100mF supercapacitor (FC0V104ZFTBR24) provides power to the PCF8563T/F4,118 when the board power supply is disconnected.
 PCF8563T/F4,118 will be powered by the supercapacitor for at least 48h.
   - 32,768kHz clock crystal (Q13FC1350000400)

 ### Power Tree
 ![Power Tree Machine Control](assets/MachineControlPowerTree.png)

 ## Board Operation